 In our human reasoning, promises are only as good as the person keeping the promise.
-And even then, our experiences has taught us not to count on the promise until the promise is complete, or fulfilled.
+And even then, our experiences have taught us not to count on the promise until the promise is complete or fulfilled.

 You can be assured all the promises of God are, Amen and Amen.
 God has always been faithful in His Word and through His Word.
 Faith in God and in His Word is dependent upon our relationship with God, Jesus Christ and the Holy Spirit.

 Again, let me say, the very promises of God written in the Bible have been proven time after time to be true, alive and active.
 Yes, God is faithful to those who are faithful.
 Faith is to believe.
 Faith is trust.
 Trust is built upon a relationship, in good standing.
 Belief comes from the working of the Holy Spirit in the believer.

 You might say, FAITH IS BUILT UPON THE WORD OF GOD and fulfilled by the promises of God.

 These promises are fulfilled in the believer’s life as we believe, follow His Word and walk in the presence of the Holy Spirit.
 Yes, we must keep the faith.
 In other words, maintain our relationship, with God, Jesus and the Holy Spirit.